Principal Investigator

 Rafael E. Hernandez Dubon

-Rafael is a third-year student in the Ph.D. clinical psychology program at George Mason.
+Rafael is a sixth-year student in the Ph.D. clinical psychology program at George Mason.
 He earned a dual B.S. degree from Virginia Commonwealth University in psychology with a concentration in addiction studies, and philosophy with a concentration in philosophy and science.
 Previous to Mason, he worked as a research assistant in projects focused on culturally enhancing substance use interventions for Latinx adolescents and young adults.
 He is interested in Latinx community oriented research, and the impact of sociocultural-spiritual factors in the development of psychopathology, specially substance use and addiction.
 As well as, culturally enhancing construct measurement, assessment, and interventions.
 He enjoys hiking, biking, and spending time with family.

 Mary Ryan